Logo

 REST API

-• Popular for lightweight and fast integrations
+• Popular for lightweight, fast integrations

 SOAP API

-• Provides built-in error handling for reliable communication
+• Provides built-in error handling for reliable communication.

-• Uses formal contracts (WSDL) to define services clearly
+• Uses formal contracts (WSDL) to define services clearly.

 Bulk API

-• Designed to improve performance with large data transfers
+• Designed to improve performance with large data transfers.

-• Reduces network traffic by batching operations
+• Reduces network traffic by batching operations.

 Streaming API

-• Supports push notifications to apps when data changes
+• Supports push notifications to apps when data changes.

-• Avoids constant polling, saving system resources
+• Avoids constant polling, saving system resources.

-• Ideal for dashboards and real-time event tracking
+• Ideal for dashboards and real-time event tracking.

 How to Get Started – Salesforce API Integration Guide?